crf8472/libarcsdec/README.md

 ## What libarcsdec is

-- A high-level API for sample and metadata input for [libarcstk][1]
+- A high-level API for sample and metadata input for [libarcstk][1].
-- A bunch of decoder and parser adapters to let you calculate ARCSs on your already archived lossless audio data
+- A bunch of decoder and parser adapters to let you calculate ARCSs on your already archived lossless audio data.
-- Facility to read virtually any lossless codec from virtually any container file (by the use of external dependencies)
+- Facility to read virtually any lossless codec from virtually any container file (by the use of external dependencies).
-- Lets you recalculate ARCSs of a CD image at any time after ripping
+- Lets you recalculate ARCSs of a CD image at any time after ripping.
-- You define the task like "Take this audio and this TOC and just give me the checksums"
+- You define the task like "Take this audio and this TOC and just give me the checksums".
-- Hides completely the concrete decoding of audio data
+- Hides completely the concrete decoding of audio data.
-- Hides completely the parsing of metadata files
+- Hides completely the parsing of metadata files.

 The following features are planned, but not yet implemented:

-- Metadata parser for compact discs (based on libcdio)
+- Metadata parser for compact discs (based on libcdio).
-- Metadata parser for cdrdao's TOC format
+- Metadata parser for cdrdao's TOC format.
-- Generic audio reader based on libsndfile (just as an alternative to ffmpeg)
+- Generic audio reader based on libsndfile (just as an alternative to ffmpeg).
-- Add OGG support to the audio reader for FLAC/FLAC
+- Add OGG support to the audio reader for FLAC/FLAC.
-- Add support for embedded CUE sheets to the audio reader for FLAC/FLAC
+- Add support for embedded CUE sheets to the audio reader for FLAC/FLAC.

 ## Current codecs and formats

 Libarcsdec contains:

-- TOC/Metadata parser for CUE sheets (based on libcue >= 2.0.0)
+- TOC/Metadata parser for CUE sheets (based on libcue >= 2.0.0).
 - Generic audio reader (based on ffmpeg >= 3.1, for any lossless codec in any container, e.g. ALAC/M4, ALAC/CAF, APE/APE, AIFF/AIFF, FLAC/OGG ... you name
-  it)
+  it).
-- Audio reader for FLAC/FLAC files (based on flac/libFLAC++)
+- Audio reader for FLAC/FLAC files (based on flac/libFLAC++).
-- Audio reader for lossless Wavpack/WV files (based on libwavpack)
+- Audio reader for lossless Wavpack/WV files (based on libwavpack).
-- Native audio reader for RIFFWAV/PCM files
+- Native audio reader for RIFFWAV/PCM files.

 ## What libarcsdec does not